 12 Best Marketing Newsletters to Subscribe to in 2026: Stay Sharp Without the Scroll

-Email marketing delivers an average ROI of $36 for every $1 spent—that's a 3,600% return that no other channel can match.
+Email marketing delivers an average ROI of $36 for every $1 spent, according to Litmus's State of Email ROI Report โ a 3,600% return that outperforms every other channel measured.
 Yet for busy marketers, staying on top of industry trends while actually doing the work feels impossible.
-The solution?
-Let the best marketing newsletters do the heavy lifting.
+The fix is to let the best marketing newsletters do the curation for you.

-We've curated the 12 best marketing newsletters for 2026—each one handpicked for delivering actionable insights without the fluff.
+We've curated the 12 best marketing newsletters for 2026 โ each handpicked for delivering actionable insights without the fluff.
 Whether you're a CMO, growth marketer, or content strategist, these newsletters will keep you sharp without endless scrolling.

 | Newsletter | Best For | Frequency | Subscribers |